-I first came across the story of the Vaughan Turner collections on the BBC website in 2016; two collections of delicate watercolours by JMW Turner, collected by Henry Turner and left to the National Gallery of Ireland and the Scottish National Gallery.
+I first came across the story of the Vaughan Turner collections on the BBC website in 2016; two collections of delicate watercolours by JMW Turner, collected by Henry Vaughan and left to the National Gallery of Ireland and the Scottish National Gallery.
 They’re striking for a few reasons but what grabbed me first is that these two collections are only shown in January when the sun is weakest.

 It was Vaughan himself who stipulated the pictures should only be shown in January.
 He was acutely aware of the damage that could be caused by daylight.
 It’s a reminder of how careful we need to be in enjoying our precious artwork.
 Awareness of light and protecting pictures from it isn’t a recent discovery.
 One of the notable features of the new exhibition we’ve lit at Hever Castle is the use of traditional individual curtains for each portrait.
 Historically they provided protection against light as well as a decorative backdrop for the paintings.
 David Starkey, guest curator of the exhibition at Hever, believes portraits dressed in this way would only have had the curtains opened in the presence of the king.

 All light is damaging to a greater or lesser extent.
 When they’re not on display in Ireland, the Turners are kept in an antique cabinet made for Vaughan to protect his pictures.
 While safe, this does nothing for enjoying the paintings.
 For owners wanting to enjoy their artwork whilst minimising damage we’ve some recommendations on how best to light them.